 nature is instinctively evil >> Man is an enemy of God -- These verses go with verse

-12. The true condition of humanity as seen through
+God.
+The true condition of the world as seen through

-Paul depicts people as dead in their sin, plotting on course with the rest
+Paul depicts the whole world as dead in sin, plotting on course with society

 (22g)